stenglein-lab/taxonomy_pipeline/README.md

 ##### Taxonomy db

-The NCBI taxonomy databases are expected to be in the directory `/home/databases/NCBI_Taxonomy/` as sqlite databases created by [this script](./scripts/download_and_process_taxonomy_databases).
-Unfortunately, this path is currently hardcoded and I need to [fix this hardcoding issue](https://github.com/stenglein-lab/taxonomy_pipeline/issues/11).
+The NCBI taxonomy databases are downloaded automatically as part of the pipeline and stored in the work directory created by nextflow.
+These files use ~1.5 Gb of disk storage.

 ## Assumptions about input data